 Paying for College

 Not sure if you can afford classes this quarter?
 We have many options for you, including ways to help you pay for tuition, fees, food, housing, technology, health care, childcare, and emergency expenses.
-Don’t let your financial situation stop you from pursuing your education.

 New Student Orientation